CumulusNetworks/docs/content/cumulus-linux-43/System-Configuration/Cumulus-User-Experience-CUE.md

 ```

 {{%notice note%}}
-If there are no pending or applied configuration changes, the `cl show system` command only shows the running configuration.
+If there are no pending or applied configuration changes, the `cl show` command only shows the running configuration.
 {{%/notice%}}

 *Revision* options are available for the `cl show` commands.
 You can choose the configuration you want to show (pending, applied, startup, or running):